 Helicopter tours of Cape Town aren't a cheap outing (think at least $100-$150 per person), but it's one of the best ways to see Cape Town.
 Even on a cloudy day, the views over the city are nothing short of stunning.

 Or, if heights and flying aren't really your thing, check out the city tours offered by Cape Sidecar Adventures.
 I did a short tour with them from Signal Hill to Hout Bay, which ended up being one of the coolest city tours I think I've ever taken!
-They offer a that sounds like a perfect (and totally unique) introduction to Cape Town.
+They offer a that makes for a perfect (and totally unique) introduction to Cape Town.

 The views out over Cape Town from Table Mountain are great – you'll see everything from Lion's Head to Devil's Peak to the Atlantic Ocean.